 The LifeChurch Blockhouse Bay team say they are thankful for God’s faithfulness in the process, LifeChurch Pastor Ane Ponifasio says, “Like many church plants, the journey has been both rewarding and stretching, requiring deep trust in God.”

-She says they’re grateful for the what Terry Street has offered, “Through it all, the prayers, encouragement, and loving support of the elders from the Terry Street fellowship has been a tremendous blessing.
+She says they’re grateful for what Terry Street has offered, “Through it all, the prayers, encouragement, and loving support of the elders from the Terry Street fellowship has been a tremendous blessing.
 Their love for the Lord, welcoming hearts, and commitment to unity and fellowship have helped strengthen and sustain our church family throughout this first year.”

 LifeChurch Blockhouse Bay represents the diversity of the community around them, and their group is growing, says Ane: